JuliaMolSim/Molly.jl/docs/src/docs.md

 - [`RescaleThermostat`](@ref)
 - [`BerendsenThermostat`](@ref)
 Currently the [`VelocityVerlet`](@ref), [`Verlet`](@ref), [`StormerVerlet`](@ref) and [`NoseHoover`](@ref) simulators support coupling methods, with the default being [`NoCoupling`](@ref).
+The appropriate coupling to use will depend on the situation.

 To define your own coupling method, first define the `struct`:
 ```julia